Clinicians should evaluate the risk of injuries in older patients and advise them and/or their caregivers on how to

-Older adults are vulnerable to injury due to falls Falls in Older People A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
-Typically, events caused by acute disorders... read more .
-A falls prevention program, including exercise (with or without physical therapy) and vitamin D supplementation, should be implemented for people who are at high risk of falls or who have already fallen.
+Older adults are vulnerable to injury due to falls Falls in Older Adults A fall is defined as an event that occurs when a person inadvertently drops down to the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
+Typically... read more .
+A falls prevention program, including exercise (with or without physical therapy) and possibly vitamin D supplementation, should be implemented for people who are at high risk of falls or who have already fallen.

-All older people should be reminded to use lap and shoulder belts and to refrain from driving when they are under the influence of alcohol or psychoactive drugs.
+All older people should be reminded to use lap and shoulder belts and to refrain from driving when they are under the influence of alcohol or psychoactive drugs or medications.

 For older adults, risk of injuring themselves and others while driving is higher than that for younger adults because of age-associated changes and conditions common among older adults.
 Driving ability should be investigated with further questions and, if indicated, with formal assessment for any of the following:

 Also, a family member’s or friend’s concern about the patient’s driving ability should prompt further inquiry and assessment.

 Formal assessment of driving ability Functional Assessment of the Older Driver Adequate visual, motor, and cognitive abilities are needed to drive safely and require functional assessment to identify deficits.
 Some of these assessments can be done by primary health care... read more can be done by an occupational therapist.
 Many states have laws that mandate physician reporting of suspected impaired drivers.
-Sensitivity is required when a health care practitioner must recommend cessation of driving because such a recommendation threatens autonomy.
+Sensitivity is required when a health care professional must recommend cessation of driving because such a recommendation threatens autonomy.

 The home may have many hazards.
 For example, people with peripheral neuropathy are at increased risk of burns from excessively hot water; burns can be prevented by setting the hot water heater temperature at < 49° C. For people with dementia, using electrical and gas appliances is particularly dangerous; use of alarms and automatic shut-off features on appliances can help.
 Smoke and carbon monoxide detectors should be installed and maintained.
 Firearms should be safely stored or removed from the home.